domsq/project-tile-match-game/README.md

 - For the "How To Play" button, I had to rather use the 'onclick' HTML attribute instead of an event listener, as going from the landing page to game page would cause JavaScript errors due to the now missing elements that couldn't be seen by script.js.
 - As I required event listeners that relied upon the elements in game.html being loaded, I had to create a separate script file (gamelogic.js) to prevent errors when on the landing page.
 - Tile matches could be forced by clicking the same tile twice.
 This was corrected with additional code to disable the clicked tiles to prevent this from happening, unless they don't match of course.
 - Occasionally a non-matching tile would not flip back over and would stay face up and disabled.
-Corrected with an additional check in JavaScript.
+This was corrected with an additional check in JavaScript.
 - There was significant vertical scrolling at resolutions such as 1600 x 900.
 Amended by resizing of elements, adjusting of margin and other tweaks.

 ### Validator Testing